kiwilan/notifier-laravel/README.md

 > [!WARNING]
 > Not ready for production for now.

 Notifier for Laravel is a package to add some useful classes to send notifications (with `Notifier::class`) and monitoring (with `Journal::class`).
+The configuration file is totally optional, if you have multiple webhooks, you can create your own configs to send notifications.

 Works for [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), [Slack webhooks](https://api.slack.com/messaging/webhooks) and emails with [`symfony/mailer`](https://symfony.com/doc/current/mailer.html).